Here you can get information about some of the projects I worked/work on:

 PhpReport is a web application for time tracking, which provides useful statistics about users, projects, and more.
 The application is focused on companies or any situation where multiple people collaborate on a project.
 PhpReport allows managers to see project-level statistics such as cost and deviation, as well as user-level statistics like number of days worked and unused vacation days.

-I worked in the first version of this project, mainly by implementing new features such as customers management, improved projects and users management, support for charts support both for users and projects and improved tasks management and “new tasks” form.
+I worked in the first version of this project as one of my first assignments at Igalia, mainly by implementing new features such as customers management, improved projects and users management, support for charts support both for users and projects and improved tasks management and “new tasks” form.